Submit to STIFF

 Are you looking for any type of corporate sponsorship?

-You mean money?
-Sure.
-We are also always on the lookout for companies that want to cut filmmakers a break on food, drinks, lodging or trinkets.
+We are also always on the lookout for companies that want to support independent film and promote their brand to filmmakers and our audience.
 Check out our sponsorship page.